Role-Specific Applications

 “My first workflow was generic—should I rebuild it?”

-“The role patterns overlap for me.”
+“The role patterns overlap.”

 “How do I know if my workflow is role-appropriate?”